 Rock stars seek to develop deeper relationships with their fans, and as part of this they seek to reward their fans for their existing behavior.
-Last week as part of my keynote at Social Brand Forum I mentioned how in 2010 Taylor Swift had a special 15-hour autograph signing for her fans.
+In 2010 Taylor Swift had a special 15-hour autograph signing for her fans.
 Taylor signed for over 2,000 fans over the course of nearly 15 hours on June 13th, 2010, only stopping long enough in the middle of the day to perform a 90-minute acoustic set.
 All for free.
 Because Taylor wanted to reward her fans for supporting her.

 Yet this approach is also very powerful for building loyalty because for the fan it validates why they love their favorite rock star.
 On the flipside, when a company offers you a coupon for purchasing their product, you understand that they want your business.
 While this does increase the chance that you will change your behavior the next time you need to purchase that particular product, it does not increase your chance of being loyal to that brand after the initial purchase.
 Brands build loyalty by rewarding existing customers, not by trying to acquire new customers via incentives.
 For example, if you are a long-term Dish or DirecTV customer, you may have been upset over the last few years to see some of the incentive packages that the competing brands are offering new customers to sign up with them.
 Often, the packages are better and at a lower price than what existing customers have!
 This tactic works for acquiring new customers but it not only does not build loyalty among existing customers, it can actually lower levels of loyalty among existing customers!